-The problem: Military life is full of expenses.
-Keep reading because: you want to learn how to save throughout military life.
+Military life is full of expenses.
+Keep reading because you want to take advantage of military family discounts.

 This is a guest post submitted by Megan Shehan of Fiscal Tiger.

 Military life comes with it’s fair share of difficulties, and those difficulties seem to touch every facet of life.
 Whether it be the absolute nightmare of getting anything on the calendar, or the difficulty of walking kids through separations, there are a lot of areas for possible strain.